getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 $translation = $grav['Language']->translate(['HEADER.MAIN_TEXT'], 'fr');
 ```

-#### Plugin and Theme Support
+#### Plugin and Theme Language Translations

 You can also provide your own translations in plugins and themes.
-This is done by creating a `languages.yaml` file in the root of your plugin or theme (e.g. `/user/plugins/error/languages.yaml`), and should contain all the supported languages prefixed by the language or locale code:
+This is done by creating a `languages.yaml` file in the root of your plugin or theme (e.g. `/user/plugins/error/languages.yaml`, or `user/themes/antimatter/languages.yaml`), and should contain all the supported languages prefixed by the language or locale code:

 ```
 en: